bradhe/ruby-deb/README.md

 # Ruby Debian Packages

+Guys, let's talk.
 It's 2016.
-Installing Ruby still sucks.
+Somehow, installing Ruby is still :poop:.
 Using RVM or rbenv in your production environments is a horrible idea.
-Why can't I just install this from a deb package?
+Why can't I just install this from a f*@!ing deb package?

 ## Download and install Ruby 2.3.1 from a Deb package